Sequential Monte Carlo for Sampling Balanced and Compact Redistricting Plans: Introduction

 \section{Introduction}

 In first-past-the-post electoral systems, legislative districts serve as the fundamental building block of democratic representation.
-In the United States, congressional redistricting, which redraws district boundaries in each state following decennial Census, plays a central role in influencing who is elected and hence what policies are eventually enacted.
+In the United States, congressional redistricting, which redraws district boundaries in each state following the decennial Census, plays a central role in influencing who is elected and hence what policies are eventually enacted.
 Because the stakes are so high, redistricting has been subject to intense political battles.
 Parties often engage in \textit{gerrymandering} by manipulating district boundaries in order to amplify the voting power of some groups while diluting that of others.

 In recent years, the availability of granular data about individual voters has led to sophisticated partisan gerrymandering attempts that cannot be easily detected.
 At the same time, many scholars have focused their efforts on developing methods to uncover gerrymandering by comparing a proposed redistricting plan with a large collection of alternative plans that satisfy the relevant legal requirements.
-A primary advantage of such an approach over the use of simple summary statistics is its ability to account for idiosyncrasies of physical and political geography specific to each state.
+A primary advantage of such an approach over the use of simple summary statistics is its ability to account for the characteristics of each state's physical and political geography and state-specific redistricting rules.

-For its successful application, a sampling algorithm for drawing alternative plans must (1) scale to large maps with thousands of geographic units and many districts, (2) simultaneously incorporate a variety of real-world legal constraints such as population balance, geographical compactness, and the preservation of administrative boundaries, (3) efficiently yield a large number of plans that are as independent of one another as possible, and (4) ensure these samples are representative of a specific target population, against which a redistricting plan of interest can be evaluated.
-Although some have been used in several recent court challenges to existing redistricting plans, existing algorithms run into limitations with regards to at least one of these four key requirements.
+For its successful application, a sampling algorithm for drawing alternative plans must (1) be efficient enough to scale to maps with thousands of geographic units and a moderate or large number of districts, (2) simultaneously incorporate a variety of real-world legal constraints such as population balance (Section~\ref{subsec:setup}), geographical compactness (Section~\ref{subsec:comp}), and the preservation of administrative boundaries (Section~\ref{subsec:adminboundary}), and (3) ensure these samples are representative of a specific target population, against which a redistricting plan of interest can be evaluated.
+Although some have been used in several recent court challenges to existing redistricting plans, all existing algorithms run into limitations of varying severity with regards to at least one of these three key requirements.